Indications

 ELIQUIS (apixaban) is a

-prescription medicine used to reduce the risk of stroke and blood clots in people who have atrial fibrillation (AFib), a type of irregular heartbeat, not caused by a heart valve problem.
+prescription medicine used in adults to reduce the risk of stroke and blood clots in people who have atrial fibrillation (AFib), a type of irregular heartbeat, not caused by a heart valve problem.

 ELIQUIS (apixaban) is a

-prescription medicine used to treat blood clots in the veins of your legs (deep vein thrombosis) or lungs (pulmonary embolism), and reduce the risk of them occurring again.
+prescription medicine used in adults to treat blood clots in the veins of your legs (deep vein thrombosis-DVT) or lungs (pulmonary embolism-PE), and to reduce the risk of them occurring again after receiving treatment for blood clots.

 ELIQUIS (apixaban) is a

-prescription medicine used to reduce the risk of forming a blood clot in the legs and lungs of people who have just had hip or knee replacement surgery.
+prescription medicine used in adults to help prevent a blood clot in the veins of your legs (deep vein thrombosis-DVT) and lungs (pulmonary embolism-PE) of people who have just had hip or knee replacement surgery.

 Take ELIQUIS exactly as prescribed